Anand0923techwizard/Tech-Wizard-_Anand-Chaurasia/experiment/aim.md

-### o To study of quadrature phase shift keying Modulator and demodulator.
+### o To study a DSB/SSB Amplitude Modulation and determines its modulation factor.